holos-run/multi-sources-example/README.md

 * How to create Helm value hierarchies and why this is important
 * Common Helm bad practises and misconceptions that people carry over to Argo CD

-Read the full blog at XXX
+Read the full blog at https://codefresh.io/blog/helm-values-argocd/